dxxxj/News-Feedly/README.md

  News-Feedly

-News-Feedly is a web application that fetches news from various sources and displays them in a user-friendly manner.
+News-Feedly is a web application that fetches news from various sources and displays them in a user-friendly manner and saves it to our database on a regular basis.
 It includes features such as user login/signup, a search bar, and source filtering.
 The backend is built using Node.js, Express.js, and MongoDB, while the frontend is built using React.

 ## Features